brianvanburken/brianvanburken.github.io/_drafts/combine-properties-when-decoding-json-in-elm.md

 layout: post
 title: Combine Properties when Decoding JSON in Elm
 excerpt: "Sometimes you want to combine two properties when decoding in Elm.
-In this post I walk through an example how to do this."
+In this post I walk through an example of how to do this."
 tags:
     - Elm
     - JSON